milenakos/cat-bot/README.md

    `pip install -r requirements.txt`

+   If you are running a Gateway Proxy, do `pip install -r requirements-gw.txt` instead.
+This uses a custom fork which contacts `localhost:7878` instead, removes ratelimits and heartbeats.

 3. You will need to add all emojis you want to Discord's App Emoji in the Dev Portal.

    If they aren't found there, they will be replaced with a placeholder.